Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-06-cellebirte-ctf-white.md

 ![Timestamp](https://starwarsfan2099.github.io/public/2022-06-07/17_2.JPG){:.shadow}
 {: refdef}

 Eventually, a database named `QcDb.db` is found.
 It contains a table named `devices` that includes the Sound Touch Mac address, name, and a timestamp.

 After converting the timestamp and formatting the answer we get the solution: `2c:6b:7d:1d:21:a7 2021-06-27 17:47:41`.
+{:.success}

 ### Question 18 – 10pts